Workers’ perspective on the Wisconsin economy.

 Acknowledgments

-This report would not have been possible without the support of a dedicated team of COWS staff including Leslie Vasquez Guzman and Quincy Midthun.
 We would also like to thank the Economic Policy Institute (EPI) in Washington DC for their support with data and analysis.